Reviewed by Renee A. Alli, MD on November 08, 2021

 Take Care of Mom

-Your baby will be awesome and you'll love him so much.
-But no matter how cute he is, you'll want and need time for yourself.
+Your baby will be awesome and you'll love them so much.
+But no matter how cute they are, you'll want and need time for yourself.
 Plan ahead now for a girls' night out in a few weeks.
 Buy some new books or DVDs of a TV series you want to watch.
 Get a pedicure or take a walk.
 Don't feel guilty about hiring a sitter to give yourself a baby break every once in a while.

 American Academy of Pediatrics: "Prepare for Breastfeeding Success -- Make Sure You and Your Health Care Professional Have All of the Facts!"